 - Current service cost the increase in liabilities as a result of years of service earned this year are allocated in the Comprehensive Income and Expenditure Account to the revenue accounts of services for which the employees worked. - Past service cost the increase or decrease in liabilities arising from current year decisions whose effect relates to years of service earned in earlier years.
-These are debited/credited to the Cost of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs. - Net interest on the net defined benefit liability (asset), i.e. net interest expense for the authority the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments. - Remeasurement of the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions- recognised in Other Comprehensive Income and Expenditure. - Contributions paid to the West Sussex County Council Pension Fund cash paid as employer contributions to the pension fund.
+These are debited/credited to the Cost of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed Costs. - Net interest on the net defined benefit liability (asset), i.e. net interest expense for the authority the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period as a result of contribution and benefit payments. - Remeasurement of the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions- recognised in Other Comprehensive Income and Expenditure. - Contributions paid to the West Sussex County Council Pension Fund cash paid as employer contributions to the pension fund.